-6. Equipment Donation, Sale Below Cost Or Qualified Research Expenditure
+6. Equipment Donation, Sale Below Cost or Qualified Research Expenditure

-- (a) ACA 26-51-1102 provides an income tax credit for a taxpayer who donates or sells below cost new machinery or equipment to a Qualified Educational Institution, or a taxpayer who has qualified research expenditures under a Qualified Research Program.
-This credit is equal to 33% of the cost of the donation, sale below cost, or qualified expenditure. - (b) ACA 26-51-1103 limits the credit to 50% of the net income tax liability.
-Any unused credit may be carried forward for the next 3 succeeding tax years or until exhausted, whichever occurs first. - (c) Act 1607 amends ACA 26-51-1103 to allow credits to offset 100% of the tax liablity and increases the carryforward from 3 years to 9 years for credits established after July 30, 2007.
+- (a) ACA 26-51-1102 provides an income tax credit for a taxpayer who donates or sells below cost new machinery or equipment to a qualified educational institution, or a taxpayer who has qualified research expenditures under a qualified research program.
+This credit is equal to 33% of the cost of the donation, sale below cost, or qualified expenditure. - (b) ACA 26-51-1103 is amended by Act 1607 of 2007 to allow the credit to offset 100% of the net income tax liability.
+Any unused credit may be carried forward for the next 9 succeeding tax years or until exhausted, whichever occurs first.